quantum-tinkerer/pymablock/paper/algorithms.md

 {eq}`sylvester` if there is a single perturbation.
 In the case of multiple perturbations, they acquire an additional index for each perturbation and the equations are recursive in the hyperspace of orders.
-To generalize them, we observe that the right hand side of both equations is a Cauchy product of the series $U^{\dagger} U$ and $U^\dagger H U$, but without the terms that involve the last order of $U$ and $H$.
+To generalize them without finding the explicit expression for $W$ and $V$, we observe that the right hand side of both equations is a Cauchy product of the series $U^{\dagger} U$ and $U^\dagger H U$, but without the terms that involve the last order of $U$ and $H$.
 Therefore, we define the diagonal and off-diagonal blocks of $U$ using an